wilsonmar/wilsonmar.github.io/_posts/2018-10-22-service-mesh.md

 ---
 layout: post
 title: "Service Mesh (Envoy, Istio, Linkerd)"
-excerpt: "One sidecar proxy to separate cross-cutting operational concerns from business logic"
+excerpt: "The sidecar proxy separates cross-cutting operational concerns from business logic, handing off to a control pane to do the rest"
 modified:
 tags: [git]
 image: